You are here: Home > Support > Knowledge Base > Reading and Configuring Time-Current Curves

 Reading and Configuring Time-Current Curves

 The time-current curves for a piece of distribution equipment or equipment connection are set in the dialog box for the device.
-Once a curve has been inserted on the drawing, you can make changes to it with the Edit Curve (Electrical for AutoCAD/Electrical RT for Revit) command.
+Once a curve has been inserted on the drawing, you can make changes to it with the Edit Curve command for Design Master Electrical and the Curve Edit command for ElectroBIM.

 This article describes how to read time-current curves and how curves are affected by the settings available.